josemotta/IoT.Starter.Api/README.md

 ## Project 3: home-pi-1

-Web Client Starter for Home project (port:80) using RazorPageShop from Marcelo Oliveira as template.
+Web UI Starter for Home project (port:80) using RazorPageShop from Marcelo Oliveira as a template.

 Razor
 [From MVC to Razor Pages](https://www.codeproject.com/Articles/1208668/From-MVC-to-Razor-Pages)